-White Oak Seedlings can be planted in acidic or alkaline soil
+White Oak Seedlings can be Planted in Acidic or Alkaline Soil

 White Oak seedlings are native to North America on the eastern side.
 The Latin name for this majestic tree is "Quercus Alba."
-This tree can be planted in either acidic or alkaline soil and likes it when it's soil is damp.
-The White Oak is known for the shade that it provides, and on occasion, the canopy that it sprouts can be as full as the tree is tall!
+This tree can be planted in either acidic or alkaline soil and likes it when its soil is damp.
+The White Oak is known for the shade that it provides, and on occasion, the canopy that it sprouts can be as complete as the tree is tall!
 At maturity, the White Oak can be anywhere from 70-100 feet high with a width of 40 - 50 feet!

 Flowers, leaves, and acorns grow from the White Oak tree.
 The acorns that fall from the tree provide sustenance to several animals and wildlife that enjoy this treat.
-Deer, squirrels, and rabbits love to indulge in a feast of the acorns lying on the ground near the White Oak tree.
+Deer, squirrels, and rabbits love to indulge in a feast of acorns lying on the ground near the White Oak tree.
 Birds such as turkey, pheasants, and songbirds like to dine on the nuthatches.
 Bucculatricidae, a member of the moth family, receive their nourishment from the White Oak tree alone.

-Oakwood from these trees is not only intense but it also resists rot, and its unique shade of light brown is visually appealing.
+Oakwood from these trees is not only intense, but it also resists rot, and its unique shade of light brown is visually appealing.
 This wood is used to make several things such as boats, furniture, and flooring.

 White Oak Seedlings have been around for centuries, giving beauty, providing shade, and providing food for those animals that enjoy it.

-White Oak Seedlings Ships as Bare Root
+White Oak Seedlings Ships as Bare Root W